bigcode-project/bigcode-analysis/data_analysis/near-deduplication/README.md

 pip install -r requirements.txt
 ````

-If you use datasets with diffferent column names from the BigCode ones, you might need to change `PATH_COLUMN` and `CONTENT` variables in `minhash_deduplication.py`.
+If you use datasets with different column names from the BigCode ones, you might need to change `PATH_COLUMN` and `CONTENT` variables in `minhash_deduplication.py`.

 ### Usage
 To run near deduplication use the following command and adapt the arguments for your case: